Johnnyslaughters/Johnnyslaughters/README.md

 🩸 BIG DNi: TCC peeps stay away from me edgy ahhh 💀

 🩸 DNI: Basic Criteria Such as Homophobia Transphobia ableist people will not be allowed here just don't be weird.
 Cancel Culture. interacting romantically with me.
-If you don't like self shipping / Oc's cause that's basically my whole personality. 💀 if horror / Problematic characters make you uncomfortable such as Habit and Johnny Sawyer just dni. if you are a minor on a adult server. i will in fact hide and block you if you do / are any of the above.
+If you don't like self shipping / Oc's cause that's basically my whole personality. 💀 if horror / Problematic characters make you uncomfortable such as Habit and Johnny Slaughter just dni. if you are a minor on a adult server. i will in fact hide and block you if you do / are any of the above.